 We met our professional driver, Acep, the next morning and headed out of Jakarta.
 We met our hosts in Bogar.
 We had an Indonesian cuisine lunch with fish and prawns, fried rice and vegetables, chicken satay and an interesting beverage called Jamu.
-Indonesia was colonized by the Dutch in the 1600’s and gained independence from them after World War II.
+The Dutch colonized Indonesia in the 1600’s and gained independence from them after World War II.
 You can see the influence of the Dutch in the architecture, with columns and deep verandahs.

-The following day, we started up the winding, mountainous road to the oranic tea farm….to be continued…
+The following day, we started the winding, mountainous road to the organic tea farm….to be continued…